michalbiesek/http-header-appscope/README.md

 # http-header-appscope

-This demo presents observabiliy setup based on AppScope and Logstream.
+This demo presents observability setup based on AppScope and Logstream used for detection

 Let's focus on simple client-server communication

 ![Schema_overall](pic1.png)

 In context of control/observability we can say that: